sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L10_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 After you complete this lab, you will be able to:

--   Create an Azure Active Directory (Azure AD) service principal.
+- Create a Microsoft Entra service principal.
--   Create an Azure key vault.
+- Create an Azure Key Vault.
--   Track pull requests through the Azure DevOps pipeline.

-## Estimated timing: 45 minutes
+## Estimated timing: 40 minutes

 ## Architecture Diagram